osm-merge/osm-merge/docs/trails.md

 * E_BIKE_CLASS2_
 * E_BIKE_CLASS3_

-This field is ignored as it's assumed the trail is accessible by hikers.

-* HIKER_PEDESTRIAN_

 ## Dropped Fields

 These fields are dropped as unnecessary for OSM.
-Manye only have a NULL value anyway, so useless.
+Most only have a NULL value anyway, so useless.

-* MOTOR_WATERCRAFT_
-* NONMOTOR_WATERCRAFT_
 * GIS_MILES
 * Geometry Column
 * TRAIL_TYPE